StuartMcleanOne/Tag-Genius/README.md

  This sprint successfully transformed the application from a functional but brittle tool into a resilient and robust MVP, ready for final validation.

 ---
-### Phase 15: Final Architectural Upgrade - Asynchronous Splitter
+### Phase 15: Architectural Upgrade - Asynchronous Splitter

 After successfully hardening the splitter against API failures, a final architectural flaw was identified during a full-scale test: the **synchronous** nature of the `/split_library` route caused the entire process to **timeout** and crash when processing a large, messy library.
 To solve this and complete the MVP, a major architectural upgrade was performed.